 Our consideration of internal control over compliance was for the limited purpose described in the Auditor's Responsibilities for the Audit of Compliance section above and was not designed to identify all deficiencies in internal control over compliance that might be material weaknesses or significant deficiencies in internal control over compliance and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, as discussed below, we did identify deficiencies in internal control over compliance that we deficiencies in internal control over compliance that we deficiencies in internal control over compliance to be material weaknesses and significant deficiencies.
+However, as discussed below, we did identify deficiencies in internal control over compliance that we consider to be material weaknesses and significant deficiencies.

 A deficiency in internal control over compliance exists when the design or operation of a control over compliance does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, noncompliance with a type of compliance requirement of a federal program on a timely basis.
-A material weakness in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance requirement of a federal program with a type of compliance requirement of a federal program will not be prevented, or detected and corrected, on a timely basis.
+A material weakness in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance, such that there is a reasonable possibility that material noncompliance with a type of compliance requirement of a federal program will not be prevented, or detected and corrected, on a timely basis.
 We consider the deficiencies in internal control over compliance described in the accompanying schedule of findings and questioned costs as item 2024-III-001 to be a material weakness.